 - While on the beach, make sure you swim between red and yellow flags for your personal safety.

-- Be hike or bushwalk in Australia, make sure of plenty of water, insect repellent, a good map, sunscreen, and sturdy shoes
+- Be hiking or bushwalking in Australia, make sure of plenty of water, insect repellent, a good map, sunscreen, and sturdy shoes

 What Should I Avoid in Australia